Florida State Alzheimer’s Plan Overview

 Wysiwyg

 Nearly 580,000 Floridians are living with Alzheimer’s, but as many as half of them are not formally diagnosed.
-It is critical that residents across the state understand the importance of early detection and diagnosis.
+Residents across the state must understand the importance of early detection and diagnosis.
 Early intervention can provide individuals living with dementia access to treatments to slow disease progression and more time to plan for the future, adopt lifestyle changes, participate in clinical trials, and live more fully with a higher quality of life for as long as possible.
-The Alzheimer’s Association is calling on state lawmakers to allocate $1 million for the establishment of a statewide public awareness campaign on Alzheimer’s and other dementia, with a particular focus on Floridians aged 60 and older and underrepresented populations who are disproportionately affected by the disease.
+The Alzheimer’s Association is calling on state lawmakers to establish a statewide public awareness campaign on Alzheimer’s and other dementia.

 An image of a Family Caregiver with Patient in Wheelchair